saucelabs/sauce-docs/docs/test-fairy/using-test-fairy/uploading-an-app.md

 ### Supported Platforms

 - **Android**: TestFairy supports uploading and distributing Android Applications.
-In order to distribute Android apps with TestFairy, they must be packaged as an `.apk` or `.aab` file.
+Distributing Android apps with TestFairy must be packaged as a `.apk` or `.aab` file.
 - **iOS**: TestFairy supports uploading and distributing iOS applications. iOS apps can be signed with AdHoc, Development, or Enterprise certificates.
 To distribute iOS apps with TestFairy, they must be packaged as an `.ipa` file.
 - **MacOS**: MacOS apps are bundled as `.app` files, however, to distribute MacOS apps with TestFairy, those `.app` files must be zipped into a `.zip` file.